itamarkarlik/http-log-analysis/findings.md

 - Finding #1 was assessed as a True Positive associated with directory enumeration activity.
 - Finding #2 was assessed as a High-Confidence True Positive associated with web reconnaissance and exploitation-oriented traversal probing activity.

-At the current stage of the investigation, no definitive evidence of successful system compromise or post-exploitation activity was identified within the available HTTP logs.

-Additional host-level investigation and application review would be recommended to determine whether any targeted systems were successfully exploited.

 ---

 ## MITRE ATT&CK Mapping

-The following MITRE ATT&CK techniques were identified based on observed HTTP traffic patterns and investigation findings:
+The following MITRE ATT&CK techniques were identified based on investigation findings:

 | Activity | MITRE ATT&CK Technique | Technique ID |
 |----------|------------------------|--------------|